 FEAST Patriots Basketball

-FEAST will hold its annual Basketball Skills Camp starting Monday, August 13th through Wednesday, September 12th at Alamo City All Stars Sportsplex, 11471 E Loop 1604 N Universal City, TX 78148.
+FEAST will hold its annual Basketball Skills Camp starting Monday, August 13 through Monday, September 17 at Alamo City All-Stars Sportsplex.
 Boys skills camps with both high school and middle school camps will occur from 11am till 1pm each Monday and Wednesday during this time frame.
 Girls camps also will have separate high school and middle school camps.
-Girls camps will be from 1pm till 3pm each Monday and Wednesday at Alamo City All Stars.
+Girls camps will be from 1pm till 3pm each Monday and Wednesday at Alamo City All-Stars.
 The cost for each camp is $40.

 The State Championship Tournament was held in Austin at the beginning of the month, and the Big South Regional Tournament was held in Mansfield at the end of the month.
 While the results of the State Championship are in, ya’ll will just have to wait until March to find out about the Big South results!